Podcast Promotion

 Quality content

 Marketing a bad product is a waste of time.
 No amount of money, creative marketing angles, or Hail Mary strategies will grow a stale podcast.
-So before you start trying to crack the code on podcast marketing, first make sure it’s up to snuff.

 What makes a good product?
 It has to hit these three qualities: